lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Based on the cryptographic algorithms requirements {{sec_algs}}, EDHOC provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
 To break 64-bit security against online brute force an attacker would on average have to send 4.3 billion messages per second for 68 years, which is infeasible in constrained IoT radio technologies.
 A forgery against a 64-bit MAC in EDHOC breaks the security of all future application data, while a forgery against a 64-bit MAC in the subsequent application protocol (e.g., OSCORE {{RFC8613}}) typically only breaks the security of the data in the forged packet.

-As the EDHOC protocol is discontinued when verification fails, the security against online attacks is given by the sum of the strength of the verified signatures and MACs (including MAC in AEAD).
+As the EDHOC session is aborted when verification fails, the security against online attacks is given by the sum of the strength of the verified signatures and MACs (including MAC in AEAD).
 As an example, if EDHOC is used with method 3, cipher suite 2, and message_4, the Responder is authenticated with 128-bit security against online attacks (the sum of the 64-bit MACs in message_2 and message_4).
 The same principle applies for MACs in an application protocol keyed by EDHOC as long as EDHOC is rerun when verification of the first MACs in the application protocol fails.
 As an example, if EDHOC with method 3 and cipher suite 2 is used as in Figure 2 of {{I-D.ietf-core-oscore-edhoc}}, 128-bit mutual authentication against online attacks can be achieved after completion of the first OSCORE request and response.

 After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_out.
 While the Initiator can securely send protected application data, the Initiator SHOULD NOT persistently store the keying material PRK_out until the Initiator has verified message_4 or a message protected with a derived application key, such as an OSCORE message, from the Responder.
 After verifying message_3, the Responder is assured that an honest Initiator has computed the key PRK_out.
 The Responder can securely derive and store the keying material PRK_out, and send protected application data.